-Stravinsky in the Americas explores the “pre-Craft” period of Igor Stravinsky’s life, from when he first landed on American shores in 1925 through the close of World War II in 1945.
+Stravinsky in the Americas explores the “pre-Craft” period of Igor Stravinsky’s life, from when he first landed on American shores in 1925 to the end of World War II in 1945.
 Through a rich archival trove of ephemera, correspondence, photographs, and other documents, eminent musicologist H. Colin Slim examines the twenty-year period during which Stravinsky went from being a radical European art-music composer to a popular figure in American culture.
 This collection traces Stravinsky’s rise to fame—catapulted in large part by his collaborations with Hollywood and Disney and marked by his extra-marital affairs, his grappling with feelings of anti-Semitism, and his encounters with contemporary musicians as the music industry was emerging and taking shape in midcentury America.
-Slim’s lively narrative records the composer’s larger than life persona through a close look at his transatlantic tours and domestic excursions, where Stravinsky’s personal and professional life collided in often dramatic ways.
+Slim’s lively narrative records the composer’s larger-than-life persona through a close look at his transatlantic tours and domestic excursions, where Stravinsky’s personal and professional life collided in often dramatic ways.

 In Defense of Presidential Libraries: Why the Failure to Build an Obama Library Is Bad for Democracy

 There will be no Barack Obama Presidential Library.
 Think about that for a moment.
 Let it sink in.
 The nation’s first African American president will not have a presidential library administered by …Read More >